CoSPLADE: Contextualizing SPLADE for Conversational Information Retrieval: Results

 \subsection{First-stage ranking effectiveness}

 In this section, we focus on the first-stage ranking component of our CoSPLADE model.
 To do so, we experiment different scenarios aiming at evaluating the impact of the designed loss (Eq. \ref{eq:full-loss}) and the modeling/utility of evidence sources (Equations \ref{eq:qrep-hist} and \ref{eq:qanswers}).
-Results of these different baselines and scenarios on the TREC CAsT 2021 dataset are provided in Table \ref{tab:firststage}.
-Similar trends are observed on CAsT 2020, but are not reported due to space limit.
+Results of these different baselines and scenarios on the TREC CAsT 2021 dataset are provided in Table \ref{tab:firststage} -- similar trends are observed on CAsT 2020.
+We provide detailed results (at query level) in the GitHub repository.

 In general, one can see that all variants of our approach (CoSPLADE\_* models) outperform the scenario applying the initial version of SPLADE on raw and, more importantly, gold queries.
 This is very encouraging since this latter scenario might be considered an oracle, i.e. the query is manually disambiguated.
 Finally, we improve the results over CQE \cite{lin_contextualized_2021} for all the metrics -- showing that our simple learning mechanism, combined with SPLADE, allows for achieving SOTA performance.